Tian Gang: The Kähler-Einstein problem

 Tian is well-known for his contributions to Kähler geometry, and in particular to the study of Kähler-Einstein metrics.
 Shing-Tung Yau, in his renowned resolution of the Calabi conjecture, had settled the case of closed Kähler manifolds with nonpositive first Chern class.
 His work in applying the method of continuity showed that C^{0} control of the Kähler potentials would suffice to prove existence of Kähler-Einstein metrics on closed Kähler manifolds with positive first Chern class, also known as "Fano manifolds."
-Tian and Yau extended Yau's analysis of the Calabi conjecture to noncompact settings, where they obtained partial results.
+Tian and Yau extended Yau's analysis of the Calabi conjecture to non-compact settings, where they obtained partial results.
 They also extended their work to allow orbifold singularities.

 Tian introduced the "α-invariant," which is essentially the optimal constant in the Moser-Trudinger inequality when applied to Kähler potentials with a supremal value of 0.
 He showed that if the α-invariant is sufficiently large (i.e. if a sufficiently strong Moser-Trudinger inequality holds), then C^{0} control in Yau's method of continuity could be achieved.
 This was applied to demonstrate new examples of Kähler-Einstein surfaces.
-The case of Kähler surfaces was revisited by Tian in 1990, giving a complete resolution of the Kähler-Einstein problem in that context.
+The case of Kähler surfaces was revisited by Tian in 1990, claiming a complete resolution of the Kähler-Einstein problem in that context.
 The main technique was to study the possible geometric degenerations of a sequence of Kähler-Einstein metrics, as detectable by the Gromov–Hausdorff convergence.
 Tian adapted many of the technical innovations of Karen Uhlenbeck, as developed for Yang-Mills connections, to the setting of Kähler metrics.
 Some similar and influential work in the Riemannian setting was done in 1989 and 1990 by Michael Anderson, Shigetoshi Bando, Atsushi Kasue, and Hiraku Nakajima.
+However, certain incorrect statements in Tian's work, owing to the highly technical nature of the paper, went unnoticed until after its publication.